lurayy/simple_inventory/dev_notes.md

 ### Things
 - make ;; To increase quntity, there must be objects unassigned on the related purchase_item
 - make trascition fucntion to handle consistency
+- in fend , is_active true is normal , false is muted gray

 ## complete
 - purchase_order/purchase_item